I wanted elephants, not performances: our visit to an ethical sanctuary in Chiang Mai

 Meeting the elephants

-After that, we spotted the other three elephants—or, more accurately, one of the three spotted us.
-I was watching two of them drink and have a shower (built-in equipment, remember?) when I heard a thump behind me.
+After that, we spotted the other three elephants, or, more accurately, one of the three spotted us.
+I was watching two of them drink and have a shower (they’ve got excellent built-in equipment) when I heard a thump behind me.
 Turning, I saw elephant number four walking straight at me.
-I quickly stepped aside—she didn’t look like she was letting a puny tourist get in the way of her drink.
+I quickly stepped aside.
+She didn’t look like she was letting a puny tourist get in the way of her drink.
 She was astonishingly close.
 And astonishingly big.
 After this highlight, it was time to head back to the main camp.

 Snacks for the elephants, lunch for us

 Upon returning, we were marched down the hill toward the river, handed a machete, and instructed to chop sugarcanes into pieces.
 Harder than it looked, but strangely therapeutic.
-We tossed the pieces into a basket and carried them to the feeding spot by the river—where, as if on cue, the elephants appeared.
+We tossed the pieces into a basket and carried them to the feeding spot by the river, where, as if on cue, the elephants appeared.
 The mahouts distributed the sugarcanes, and once they were gone, the elephants vanished again.
-Makes you wonder if they know the routine better than we do.
+Makes you realise they know the routine better than we do.

 After watching the elephants enjoy their snack, it was feeding time for the humans.
-We had a fantastic lunch of fried rice, eggs, fresh fruit, and curry, washed down with copious amounts of water—necessary, because it was hot enough to fry an egg on the trail.
+We had a fantastic lunch of fried rice, eggs, fresh fruit, and curry, washed down with copious amounts of water.
+This was necessary, because it was hot enough to fry an egg on the trail.

 A cooking course: for elephants this time